iosgliath/rusty_sniffer/README.md

 # rusty_sniffer
-A packet sniffer in Rust.

 Wished to try Rust out.
 And to hack a packet sniffer out.

-Rusty sniffer is just that (using std and libc).
+Rusty sniffer is just that :

+A packet sniffer and parser, using std and libc.